jefrydco/jefrydco/contents/blogs/create-reactivity-system-vuejs-javascript-part-2/index.en.md

 extraComponents: ['AppDemo11En', 'AppDemo12En', 'AppDemo13En', 'AppDemo14En', 'AppDemo15En']
 ---

-> Read the first part here, [Create a Simplified Version of Vue.js Reactivity System - Part 1](/en/blog/create-reactivity-system-vuejs-javascript-part-1)
+> Read the first part here, <a :href="localePath({ name: 'blog-slug', params: { slug: 'create-reactivity-system-vuejs-javascript-part-1' } })">Create a Simplified Version of Vue.js Reactivity System - Part 1</a>

 In the previous part, we have created our own reactivity system.
 But it still lacks a feature, it can only do one task at a time.